uhasker/getting-things-done-in-next-js/src/chapter5/01-react-components.md

 > While possible, it's much more complicated (and relatively rare) to add your own custom tags in HTML.

-Additionally, you can include JavaScript expressions in JSX by writing them between curly braces `{}`:
+Additionally, you can include JavaScript expressions in JSX by wrapping them in curly braces `{}`:

 ```jsx
 const x = 2;